ntnj/tunwg/README.md

 ### Persistent URLs

 Since the generated subdomain is derived from your wireguard key and the forwarded address, it'll remain constant across process restarts.
-The wireguard key is stored in `.config/tunwg/` (`/data/` in docker).
+The wireguard key is stored in `.config/tunwg/` (`/data/` in docker, `~/Library/ApplicationSupport/tunwg/` on macOS).

 ### Automatic SSL certificates